UBC Gunn IMS Certification. NOW OFFERING BOTH PARTS 1 AND 2 IN ONTARIO. A UBC Faculty of Medicine Continuing Education Course.

 This is a two-part course - on successful completion of both parts of the program, participants will be awarded certification in UBC Gunn IMS.

 Part 1 of the course (4 days) covers education regarding Dr Gunn’s neuropathic model of myofascial pain syndromes, the effects of dry needling, and contraindications and safety considerations for dry needling (including avoiding serious complications).
 You will learn how to conduct and interpret an assessment based on the neuropathic model to determine the cause of myofascial pain syndromes, which can then be used to devise a treatment plan using the Gunn IMS model.
 Also, on Part 1, you will learn to safely and effectively dry needle muscles of the cervical and lumbar spine; shoulder and pelvic girdles; and upper and lower limbs.

 Part 2 of the course (3 days) focusses on clinical reasoning related to application of the neuropathic model of treatment.
 Also, on Part 2, you will learn safe and effective needling of muscles that are more technically-demanding and carry greater risk of adverse effects, including the thoracic spine and TMJ.

-Application forms can be found at: http://www.ubcgunnimsmembers.com under the “Course Listings” tab.
+Application forms and online application can be found at: http://www.ubcgunnimsmembers.com under the “Course Listings” tab.